clamytoe/kitchenware_classifier/README.md

 ### POST /classify_image Classify Image

-This is where you get to play with the model and see how well it works.
+This is where you get to play with the model and see how well/bad it works.
-Feed it an image of kitchenware item and see how well it does.
+Feed it an image of a kitchenware item and see how it does.

 To use it, simply click on the **POST** button to expand it: